isabelroses/website/content/nix-shells.md

 Now we have something more useable for our `flake.nix` file we can now start making our `default.nix` file and `shell.nix` files.

-We are going to start with the `default.nix` file for a basic rust project.
-We start with the `default.nix` file to identify the dependencies of our project, this is perticularly easy to do with nix since the build system is isolated.
+We are going to start with the `default.nix` file for a basic Rust project.
+We start with the `default.nix` file to identify the dependencies of our project, which is particularly easy to do with Nix since the build system is isolated.

 ```nix
 {